“My teenager hates school, and I don’t know what I should do!”

-Is your teen always saying that he hates school?
+Does your teen say that he hates school?

-Does he complain about his teachers and classmates, and about how “useless” the lessons are?
+Does he complain about his teachers and classmates, and about how “useless” school is?

-Or maybe he complains that the people in school are “fake”, and that it’s hard to make friends?
+Or maybe your teen complains that the people in school are “fake”, and that it’s hard to make friends?

 You want to help your teen, but whatever you’ve tried so far hasn’t worked.